iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/SSE_v0.24.md

 support.

 Implement the `Data` trait for custom event types to control how items are encoded before being sent.
-When the `openapi` feature is active the implementation also contributes schema information to the generated document:
+When the `openapi` feature is active the implementation also contributes schema information to the generated document, allowing clients to infer the event payload type:

 ```rust
 use ohkami::sse::Data;